Protecting your privacy

 Subject access requests

 After you have requested a subject access request, you will be notified within 72 hours that your request is being dealt with.
 IDS will then have 30 days to provide the information to you.
-Please see the subject access request form for more details.
+Please see the IDS Subject Access Request Policy 2023 for more details.